JackieChan1402/Student-Attendance-checking-system-using-QR-code/README.md

-***If you are a USTH student and want to improve this project, please message me, the contact information is on the GitHub homepage. other cases, please ignore as this project is only for USTH.***
+***If you are a USTH student and want to improve this project, please message me, the contact information is on the GitHub homepage.
+Other cases, please ignore as this project is only for USTH.***